vankessel/vankessel.github.io/blog/_posts/2019-01-06-visualizing-complex-functions.md

 {% include video.html url="/assets/videos/visualizing-complex-functions/e^(-e^-z).webm" poster="/assets/images/visualizing-complex-functions/e^(-e^-z).jpg" %}

 This is a function I made up while playing around and ended up being interesting.
 I dub thee the expoid function.
-The black areas are where the calculations exceed the limits of floating point arithmetic on my computer, that area would be otherwise filled in with ever more compact fluctuations.
+The black areas are where the calculations exceed the limits of [floating point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic) on my computer, that area would be otherwise filled in with ever more compact fluctuations.

 It seems as though up until the very last frame pillars of stability and instability form on the negative real side of the plot.
 Each pillar appears to approach a width of $$\pi$$.
-This phenomena forms because for any real $$z$$ the outer exponential of $$\mathrm{e}^{-\mathrm{e}^{-z}}$$ will take in a negative input, thus restraining the output between $$0$$ and $$1$$.
-If you stray too far into the imaginary axis the sign of the inner exponential flips.
-When the inner exponential becomes positive the whole thing explodes because a nested exponential grows very fast.
-The sign flips again every $$\pi$$ units in the imaginary direction, causing the periodic pillars.
+This phenomena forms because when the imaginary component is a multiple of pi, the sign of the inner exponential becomes positive or negative.
+This causes the outer exponential to explode or vanish, both causing the same black artifact due to the how [floating point numbers]](https://en.wikipedia.org/wiki/IEEE_754) are stored.
+When the imaginary component is right between those multiples, the inner exponential becomes a pure imaginary number.
+The outer exponential then only rotates instead of changing magnitude, which is why those areas render properly.

 ### Soft Exponential